RinaldoBenaccetta/isidom/readme.md

 #### Parameters

 -   `functionToExecute` **[function][61]** This is the function that will be executed in the forEach loop.
--   `element` **any** This is the array, the nodelist, the HTMLCollection or the HTMLElement that will be processed by the for loop.
+-   `element` **any** This is the array, the nodeList, the HTMLCollection or the HTMLElement that will be processed by the for loop.
-    If this is not an array, an HTMLCollection or a nodelist, the function will be executed once on the argument.
+    If this is not an array, an HTMLCollection or a nodeList, the function will be executed once on the argument.
 Note : a string is an array of letters.